Green leaves casting shadows on a textured light-colored wall.

 Survey Analysis

-I utilized affinity mapping to organize and make sense of the feedback I received during my development process.
+Affinity mapping allowed me to organize and make sense of the feedback I received during my development process.
 By visually grouping related pain points I noticed prevalent themes emerging: It’s often a scarcity of correct care information rather than a lack of care for plants and users are unsure of who to consult for their plant issues.

 Key User Insights